Introduction to Dynamic Programming

 Description

-Introduction to Dynamic Programming introduces the reader to dynamic programming and presents the underlying mathematical ideas and results, as well as the application of these ideas to various problem areas.
-A large number of solved practical problems and computational examples are included to clarify the way dynamic programming is used to solve problems.
-A consistent notation is applied throughout the text for the expression of quantities such as state variables and decision variables.
+Introduction to Dynamic Programming provides information pertinent to the fundamental aspects of dynamic programming.
+This book considers problems that can be quantitatively formulated and deals with mathematical models of situations or phenomena that exists in the real world.

-This monograph consists of 10 chapters and opens with an overview of dynamic programming as a particular approach to optimization, along with the basic components of any mathematical optimization model.
-The following chapters discuss the application of dynamic programming to variational problems; functional equations and the principle of optimality; reduction of state dimensionality and approximations; and stochastic processes and the calculus of variations.
-The final chapter looks at several actual applications of dynamic programming to practical problems, such as animal feedlot optimization and optimal scheduling of excess cash investment.
+Organized into 10 chapters, this book begins with an overview of the fundamental components of any mathematical optimization model.
+This text then presents the details of the application of dynamic programming to variational problems.
+Other chapters consider the application of dynamic programming to inventory theory, Markov processes, chemical engineering, optimal control theory, calculus of variations, and economics.
+This book discusses as well the approach to problem solving that is typical of dynamic programming.
+The final chapter deals with a number of actual applications of dynamic programming to practical problems.

-This book should be suitable for self-study or for use as a text in a one-semester course on dynamic programming at the senior or first-year, graduate level for students of mathematics, statistics, operations research, economics, business, industrial engineering, or other engineering fields.
+This book is a valuable resource for .graduate level students of mathematics, economics, statistics, business, operations research, industrial engineering, or other engineering fields.

 Table of Contents